dearestpankaj/dearestpankaj/README.md

 - [European Tour](https://apps.apple.com/de/app/dp-world-tour/id573521629): The application is for golf followers.
 They can get latest information about golf tournaments, view live matches/ highlights, view and follow players.
 Users can also view leaderboard, ranking and upcoming tournaments.
 They also receive push notifications related to different tournaments based upon configuration set up by user.
 **Technologies**: iOS sdk 10.0, Swift, Push Notifications, Core Location, Core Data, Cocoapods, Brightcove video cloud

+- [Instant Feedback App for Haufe]: Application helps users to share feedback to other users.
+They can search other users, select feedback category and share it with user.
+Application is integrated with Bloc Architecture, push notification, internationalization, gitlab CI/CD and uses latest Flutter framework.
+Technologies: Flutter, iOS, Android, Gitlab, Bloc Architecture.

 ## Few lines more.. ⚡
 - 🔭 I’m currently working on [AirBnB Clone](https://github.com/dearestpankaj/AirBnBClone) as a side project for learning purpose(please do not tell AirBnB about it, I don't have legal insurance :fearful:)